Bachelor of Arts (B.A.)

 and architecture, 18th-century to contemporary European art and architecture, American

-art and architecture, modern Chinese art, and photographic and film history.
+art and architecture, African American art, modern Chinese art, and photographic and

 Students interested in completing an art history minor should speak to their undergraduate advisor.